mashersan/XColumn/Readme.md

 ## 🛠️ Update History
+- **v1.28.0 (2025/12/22)**
+  - **New Feature**: Added "User..." to the Add Column menu.
+  - **New Feature**: Added links to X (Web) Display/Autoplay settings within the app settings.
+  - **Improvement**: Implemented a policy to prevent automatic video playback.
+  - **Fix**: Resolved an issue where some Chrome extensions (e.g., Tampermonkey) were not displaying their correct names.
+  - **Fix**: Fixed an issue where clicking settings links would unintentionally add a Home column.
+  - **Fix**: Resolved an issue where column settings would reset if the app was closed while viewing a settings page.
 - **v1.25.3 (2025/12/19)**
   - **Fix**: Resolved an issue where returning from an image view would occasionally scroll back to the position of a previously viewed image.
   - **Improvement**: Improved the timing of scroll position preservation to more reliably save the state when returning to the top of the timeline.